hard-nett/docs/docs/guides/network/deploy/akash.md

 On Akash, .sdl files are Server Description Language files that define the configuration and requirements for a server instance.
 To learn more on cull customization of SDL files, [view here](https://akash.network/docs/getting-started/stack-definition-language/)

-#### Cosmos Omnibus - Terp Network Template
+#### O-Line - Terp Network Template
 Cosmos Omnibis is a repo containing docker images and configuration meant to make deploying onto Akash easy and standardized across cosmos.
-[Here you can find Terp Network's configuration](https://github.com/terpnetwork/cosmos-omnibus/tree/master/terpnetwork).
+[Here you can find Terp Network's configuration](https://github.com/terpnetwork/o-line/tree/master/terpnetwork).

 :::info
 the SDL within GitHub currently has a storage > size value of 120Gi.
-Omnibus uses a compressed snapshot of the blockchain and when expanded 120GB of storage for the deployment will not be enough.
+O-line uses a compressed snapshot of the blockchain and when expanded 120GB of storage for the deployment will not be enough.
 At the time of this writing adjusting the storage size to 350GB will suffice and allow some growth.
 Please adjust the storage appropriately and as shown in the screenshot below.
 :::

 * Accept the initial deposit of 5 AKT into the deployment’s escrow account